perforce/helix-authentication-service/docs/Design.md

 ## Clean Architecture

 In terms of "features", the application has only one, the "login" feature.
-All of the application related code is defined within the `lib/features/login` directory.
-Everything outside of that directory is essentially "scaffolding", primarily concerned with setting up the [Express.js](https://expressjs.com) web framework and logging.
-Within the `login` directory, the code is divided into three layers.
+Therefore, all of the application related code is defined within the `lib` directory, with no further distinction.
+Everything outside of the `data`, `domain`, and `presentation` directories is essentially "scaffolding", primarily concerned with setting up the [Express.js](https://expressjs.com) web framework and logging.

 ### Presentation